Forrest Mims: Author

 Because of his annual visits to Hawaii’s Mauna Loa Observatory since 1992 to calibrate his atmospheric instruments, the National Oceanic and Atmospheric Administration assigned Mims to write “Hawaii’s Mauna Loa Observatory: Fifty Years of Monitoring the Atmosphere.”
 The 480-page book with 100 color plates was published by the University of Hawaii Press in 2012.

-Among Mims’ recent books is “Environmental Science: An Explorer’s Guide,” a 600-page book with hundreds of illustrations published by Intelligent Education (2018).
+Among Mims's recent books is “Environmental Science: An Explorer’s Guide,” a 600-page book with hundreds of illustrations published by Intelligent Education (2018).
 The book is divided into five units: Air, Earth, Fire, Space and Water.
-Each unit concludes with field reports that detail Mims’ first-hand scientific experiences.
-Mims has also written “Make: Forrest Mims’ Science Experiments,” a 212-page book published by Makermedia (2016) that includes 30 of Mims’ science columns in Make magazine.
+Each unit concludes with field reports that detail Mims's first-hand scientific experiences.
+Mims has also written “Make: Forrest Mims's Science Experiments,” a 212-page book published by Makermedia (2016) that includes 30 of Mims's science columns in Make magazine.